Persuasion (novel): Plot

-The Musgroves, including Mary, Charles, and Charles's sisters Henrietta and Louisa, welcome the Crofts and Captain Wentworth, who makes it clear that he is ready to marry.
-Both the Crofts and the Musgroves enjoy speculating about which sister Captain Wentworth might marry.
-The Musgroves' cousin, the young clergyman Charles Hayter, who is absent when Wentworth is introduced to their social circle, returns and is rather upset over Henrietta's apparent interest in Wentworth after Hayter's wooing of her.
+The Musgroves — including Mary, Charles, and Charles's sisters Henrietta and Louisa — welcome the Crofts and Captain Wentworth, who makes it clear that he is ready to marry.
+Both the Crofts and the Musgroves enjoy speculating about which sister Wentworth might marry.
+The Musgroves' cousin, the young clergyman Charles Hayter, who is absent when Wentworth is introduced to their social circle, returns and is rather upset over Henrietta's apparent interest in Wentworth as Hayter has been wooing her.
 However, when Charles Hayter stops visiting so often, Henrietta realises where her true affections lie, and now it seems that a match between Louisa and Wentworth will soon follow.
 Anne still loves Wentworth, so each meeting with him requires preparation for her own strong emotions.
-She overhears a conversation in which Louisa tells Wentworth that before marrying Mary, Charles Musgrove first proposed to Anne, who turned him down.
+She overhears a conversation in which Louisa tells Wentworth that Charles Musgrove had first proposed to Anne, who turned him down; so he later married Mary.
 This news startles Wentworth, and Anne realises that he has not yet forgiven her for letting herself be persuaded to end their engagement years ago.

 Anne and the young adults of the Uppercross family accompany Captain Wentworth on a visit to see two of his fellow officers, Captains Harville and Benwick, in the coastal town of Lyme Regis.
 Captain Benwick is in mourning over the death of his fiancée, Captain Harville's sister Fanny, and he appreciates Anne's sympathy and understanding, helped by their mutual admiration for the Romantic poets.
-At Lyme, Anne attracts the attention of a young man they later learn is William Elliot, her cousin and a wealthy widower who is heir to Kellynch Hall; he broke ties with his family years earlier, and was reported to have spoken of Sir Walter and Elizabeth in very disrespectful terms.
-On the last morning of the visit, Louisa sustains a serious concussion after willfully insisting on jumping from the Cobb seawall a second time, expecting to be caught again by Wentworth; he first tries to dissuade her from such a big jump but she is determined and jumps a fraction of a second before Wentworth is ready.
+At Lyme, Anne attracts the attention of a young man they later learn is William Elliot, her cousin and a wealthy widower who is heir to Kellynch Hall; he broke ties with his family years earlier and was reported to have spoken disrespectfully of Sir Walter and Elizabeth.
+On the last morning of the visit, Louisa sustains a serious concussion after willfully insisting on jumping from the Cobb seawall a second time, expecting to be caught again by Wentworth.
+He tries to dissuade her from such a big jump, but she is determined and jumps a fraction of a second before Wentworth is ready.
 Anne organises others to summon assistance.
-Wentworth is impressed with Anne's quick thinking and cool-headedness, but feels guilty about his actions concerning Louisa; he now sees that his encouraging her to never allow anyone to persuade her to anything was a serious error, resulting in her serious injury.
+Wentworth is impressed with Anne's quick thinking and cool-headedness but feels guilty about his actions concerning Louisa.
+He now sees that his encouraging her to never allow anyone to persuade her to anything was a serious error, resulting in her injury.
 This causes him to re-examine his feelings for Anne.
 Louisa, due to her delicate condition, is forced to recover at the Harvilles' home in Lyme for months.
 Captain Benwick, who was a guest as well, helps in Louisa's recovery by attending and reading to her.